Join YPT as we take you to Iraqi Kurdistan. A prospective new nation protected by the Peshmerga which were at the

-Join YPT, as we travel on one of our signature trips, to Iraqi Kurdistan — a prospective new nation protected by the Peshmerga which was at the forefront of the fight with ISIS until the end of the recent war.
-Despite its significance and proximity to probably the most important war currently raging, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.
+Despite its significance and proximity to probably the most tense area in the world, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.

 Iraqi Kurdistan is visa free for many nationalities.
 Whether you are a former Pioneer, or new to us, you can join this trip in a region that is living history.